aneasystone/github-trending/README.md

 ## Go

+* 【2023-08-04】[bazelbuild / bazel-gazelle](https://github.com/bazelbuild/bazel-gazelle) - Gazelle is a Bazel build file generator for Bazel projects.
+It natively supports Go and protobuf, and it may be extended to support new languages and custom rule sets.
+* 【2023-08-04】[olivere / elastic](https://github.com/olivere/elastic) - Deprecated: Use the official Elasticsearch client for Go at https://github.com/elastic/go-elasticsearch
 * 【2023-08-03】[Masterminds / squirrel](https://github.com/Masterminds/squirrel) - Fluent SQL generation for golang
 * 【2023-08-01】[Foxboron / ssh-tpm-agent](https://github.com/Foxboron/ssh-tpm-agent) - 💻🔑ssh-tpm-agent
 * 【2023-07-31】[hay-kot / homebox](https://github.com/hay-kot/homebox) - Homebox is the inventory and organization system built for the Home User